 Here we are in another new year.
 I hope everyone enjoyed the holiday that ends one year and begins another.

-- Blood drive planned The next Centerville Community Blood Drive will be held Tuesday, Dec.
-3 from 12-6 p.m. at Grace Tabernacle Church in the Fellowship Hall at 914 N. Park St. in Centerville.
-To schedule an appointment go to www.lifeservebloodcenter.org or call (800) 28
+- Blood drive today The next Centerville Community Blood Drive will be held today from 12-6 p.m. at Grace Tabernacle Baptist Church in the Fellowship Hall at 914 N. Park St. in Centerville.

 - More People Headlines